Vet Bills vs. Natural Remedies: How to Treat Dog Yeast Infections at Home

 Why it works:

-Apple cider vinegar (ACV) is naturally antifungal.
-It helps restore your dog’s skin pH and kills yeast on contact—especially when used consistently.
-For dogs prone to itchy skin or recurring infections, combining ACV with Natural Remedies for Yeast Infection in Dogs can make results even more effective.
+Apple cider vinegar (ACV) is antifungal.
+ACV helps to restore a dog’s skin pH.
+It also kills yeast when applied to the skin.
+Especially if your dog is prone to itchy skin or recurring skin infections, combining ACV with Natural Remedies for Yeast Infection in Dogs can be a good idea.

 How to Use It:

-💡 If your pup also struggles with allergies, you may want to check out these Dog Skin Allergies Home Remedies for added relief.
+If your dog also has allergies, you may want to try out these Dog Skin Allergies Home Remedies for additional relief.

 Can It Be Used on Paws or Ears?

-- Paws: Yes—especially if your dog licks or chews at their feet.
+• Paws: Yes—especially if your dog licks or chaws at their feet.

-- Ears: Be careful.
-Never pour ACV directly in the ears.
+• Ears: Be careful.
+Don’t pour ACV directly in the ears.
 Instead, use a damp cotton ball to gently wipe the outer ear.

 How Often to Apply:

-👉 For long-term results, pair ACV treatments with a yeast-fighting diet, like the ones shared in Homemade Dog Food for Dogs with Yeast.
+For longer term results, it is best to use ACV as part of a yeast-fighting diet, such as those found in Homemade Dog Food for Dogs with Yeast.

-Learn more about yeast hotspots like paws and ears in our post on Understanding Yeast Infection in Dogs.
+Learn more about yeast hotspots on your dog’s paws and ears in our post on Understanding Yeast Infection in Dogs.

 2. Coconut Oil

 Why it works: Coconut oil is loaded with caprylic acid, a natural antifungal that kills yeast.
-It’s also moisturizing and safe if your dog licks it off (which they probably will).
+It’s also very moisturizing and safe for your dog if they lick it off of their skin.

 How to Apply